jostylr/write-web/src/scripts.md

 ### Githook server

 This will execute every time the webhook is triggered.
-We act on push events (compile, send to test) and release (compile, send to production).
+Each repository has a unique address, namely `webhook/repo-nickname`.
+Upon any connection to that, we run the relevant repo script.
+We first pull in the changes, running the commit message to see what kind, and then we run the compile.
+We do not care about any data being sent.

     #!/usr/bin/env nodejs
     _":script | jshint"